-The Alderney Gambling Control Commission was founded in May 2000 under the Gambling (Alderney) Law, 1999.
+The Alderney Gambling Control Commission (AGCC) was founded in May 2000 under the Gambling (Alderney) Law, 1999.

-On January 1, 2010, Alderney overhauled its online gaming licensing framework and implemented a system that allows operators to apply for only those parts that they require to operate their business model.
+In its current incarnation, Alderney allows operators to apply for only those parts that they require to operate their business model.
 The new licensing structure distinguishes between business-to-customer operators and business-to-business operators.

-The AGCC entered into a bilateral cooperation agreement, also known as a Memorandum of Understanding (MoU), with the Danish Gambling Authority to establish a formal basis for cooperation and information sharing between them which will come into effect upon the implementation of the Danish Gaming Act.
-In January 2011, the AGCC entered into a similar agreement with the Nevada Gaming Board which focuses on areas of investigation, compliance, and the development of technical standards, and in early 2012 with regulators in Ontario, Canada.
+The AGCC has entered into a bilateral cooperation agreement, also known as a Memorandum of Understanding (MoU), with the Danish Gambling Authority to establish a formal basis for cooperation and information sharing.
+The AGCC has entered into a similar agreement with the Nevada Gaming Board which focuses on areas of investigation, compliance, and the development of technical standards.
+They also have a similar arrangement with regulators in Ontario, Canada.

-Per the AGCC 2011 Annual Report, all active licensees are inspected within one year of the approved start of their live operations and annually thereafter.
-All inspections include a careful examination of a licensee's AML/CFT procedures to ensure they are robust.
+All active licensees are inspected within one year of the approved start of their live operations and annually thereafter.
 Each inspection is preceded by a "mystery shopping exercise" testing the site from the perspective of a player which includes reviews of player registration, payment systems, and player due diligence as well as other controls used to prevent money laundering and to combat terrorist financing.
-All licensees are required to state clearly on their sites that they are licensed and regulated in Alderney.
-The Alderney logo on a licensee site is seen as a guarantee of secure, safe, well-regulated eGambling and can only be displayed by fully licensed organizations.

-117 Alderney sites support English. edit your preferences
+34 Alderney sites support English. with United States Dollars. edit your preferences

 Alderney Gambling Control Commission